 Over the last five years membership has varied with very active members to inactive members.
 At this time the CME is having a hard time maintaining the At-Large positions to the CME.
-These positions are important to reach out to certain sectors of the private industry along the ridge.
+These positions are important to reach out to certain sectors of the private and public businesses/groups along the ridge.
 The CME continues to seek out individuals so they can attend the meetings and events.
+Upon designation the CME had a large interested group of individuals, over the years those interested working with the CME has dwindled.
+This has been due to the individuals moving from the area and even their priorities have changed.

-While there has been a lot of money spent/collected/invested in the corridor, the CME has had a hard time finding grants that do not require a local match.
-Like many of the jurisdictions along the corridor, the CME does not have money to put towards a matching a grant.
+While there has been a lot of money spent/collected/invested in the corridor as indicated in the Funding Section, the CME has had a hard time finding grants that do not require a local match.
+Like many of the jurisdictions along the corridor, the CME does not have money to put towards a matching a grant for possible enhancements along the corridor (i.e. pull off areas at scenic vistas).